 The intent of this covenantal living is to create an atmosphere of mutual support and accountability so that residents may live in an environment that is both safe and enjoyable.
 Wesley Foundation Housing cultivates a Christian atmosphere in which students may deal with the spiritual, intellectual and social challenges of college life.
 Programs are intended to create a sense of community and provide a forum in which students may wrestle with difficult issues and find support during challenging times.
 We are a diverse community committed to learning, sharing, and serving.
 Residents need to be open-minded and respectful of others.

 Residents are required to be active members of the community and full participants in the ministry of the Wesley Foundation.
 Living in community is an integral part of Wesley.
 Ministry and service both within and outside of Wesley to the broader University campus is equally important.
 It is absolutely crucial that Wesley residents want to experience community life and servant ministry to others.
+Being an active member of the community includes, at a minimum, attending Wesley Night each week and participating in a service-oriented activity at least once per semester.

 Residents are required to attend community housing meetings as called by the Director to discuss community problems, share concerns, and get to know each other.
 For excused absences, residents must secure written permission of the Director in advance.